 Some tests can help doctors diagnose hemochromatosis.
 These include blood tests, liver tests, MRI scans, and genetic testing.

 The serum transferrin saturation test measures the amount of iron bound to transferrin — a protein that carries iron in the blood.
-Saturation values of more than 45% are too high.
+Saturation values of

 Doctors need to perform both blood tests, and they may need to repeat them for increased accuracy, as other conditions can also raise ferritin levels.